dnlzrgz/housaku/README.md

 > The default port is `4242`.

 This searching method have some limitations.
-For example, you can't open results that link to your personal files.
-In the future, I will try to solve this limitations, but for now please keep this in mind.
+For example, you can't open results that link to your local documents.

 ### `vacuum` and `purge`